 OmniFocus is another great app if you want to apply the GTD method in your workspace.
-This is great for professionals and students who are looking for an organized and task tracking software.
+This is great for professionals and students who are looking for organized and task-tracking software.
 OmniFocus offers a two-week free trial for you to check whether you want to subscribe to it.

 It has great in-app features that include powerful organizing tools, tags, comments, attachments, and Siri support.
 OmniFocus is a great solution to GTD that helps in adding tasks and categorizing them according to your requirements.

 This also includes customizations, template views, and more.